IntersectMBO/plutus/plutus-benchmark/marlowe/README.md

 ## `marlowe-internal`

-This package is fully representative version of the Marlowe validator on chain.
-It is primarily for benchmarking/profiling Marlowe scripts.
+This package is a fully representative version of the Marlowe validator on chain, currently.
+(See the "Managing versions" section below) It is primarily for benchmarking/profiling Marlowe scripts.

 Marlowe is a platform for financial products as smart contracts.
 [Marlowe-Cardano](https://github.com/input-output-hk/marlowe-cardano) is an implementation of Marlowe for the Cardano blockchain, built on top of Plutus.